mcminnra/vgr/README.md

-# SGR
+# VGR
-Steam Games Recommender using BERT
+Video Games Recommender using IGDB and Steam